simonsso/teketeke/README.md

 build with cargo build and cargo run

 ## Html Client
-Html client is self contained at http://localhost:8888/index.html
+Html client is self-contained at http://localhost:8888/index.html

 ## Curl and raw evaluation
 Customer terminals can be emulated with  scripts: